 These cookies are incredible!
-Imagine a cookie made with honey, extra virgin olive oil, orange, cardamom, topped with an orange liqueur honey glaze.
-They are so good!
+Imagine a cookie made with honey, olive oil, orange, cardamom, topped with an orange liqueur honey glaze.
+Sounds good, right?

 I just got this gorgeous honeycomb Nordic Ware cookie stamp from Williams Sonoma the other day.
 I’ve been really excited and inspired to develop a honey cookie recipe that is as delicious as this honeycomb cookie stamp is beautiful.

-These cookies are made with honey and extra virgin olive oil.
-They are flavoured with honey, orange and cardamom.
+These honey olive oil cookies are flavored with orange and cardamom.
 They are so delicious and pretty healthy too.

 - 1 large egg